 Bioenergy has a unique role to play in lowering emissions – in creating renewable electricity, gas, heat or liquid biofuels.
 It also offers important waste management solutions, with new and proven technologies able to produce energy from waste, reduce landfill volumes and cut emissions.
 We have invested in several market-leading bioenergy projects and are working with industry to help increase market understanding about the potential uses and benefits of bioenergy.

 Effective waste management can deliver positive renewable energy outcomes as well as the diversion of waste from landfill, which is also critical to reducing emissions and creating usable by-products such as compost.
-The CEFC supports the ‘reduce, reuse, recycle’ recommendations of the international waste hierarchy and focuses on projects that seek to make a material reduction to Australia’s waste-related carbon emissions.
+The CEFC supports the ‘reduce, reuse, recycle’ recommendations of the international waste hierarchy and focuses on projects that seek to make a material reduction to Australia’s waste-related emissions.

 WATCH: Avertas Energy to generate energy from waste in Australian first

 The CEFC is spearheading investment in WA with its second energy from waste plant investment.
 The East Rockingham Resource Recovery Facility will process about 300,000 tonnes of residual waste a year and will also generate 29MW renewable baseload energy to support WA’s electricity network – enough to power more than 36,000 homes.